Willard Scott, weatherman on NBC's 'Today' show, dies at 87 - NewsBreak

 Willard Scott, weatherman on NBC's 'Today' show, dies at 87

-NEW YORK (AP) - Willard Scott, the beloved weatherman who charmed viewers of NBC’s “Today” show with his self-deprecating humor and cheerful personality, has died.
+Willard Scott, the beloved weatherman who charmed viewers of NBC s “Today” show with his self-deprecating humor and cheerful personality, has died.
+He was 87.

-Al Roker, his successor on the morning news show, announced that Scott died peacefully Saturday morning, surrounded by family.
+His successor on the morning news show, Al Roker announced that Scott died peacefully Saturday morning surrounded by family.
+An NBC Universal spokeswoman confirmed the news.
 No further details were released.

+“He was truly my second dad and am where I am today because of his generous spirit,” Roker wrote on Instagram "Willard was a man of his times, the ultimate broadcaster.
+There will never be anyone quite like him.”

-Roker called Scott “a man of his times, the ultimate broadcaster.”
-Scott began his 65-year career NBC as an entry-level page and rose to become the weather forecaster on the network's flagship morning show for more than three decades.
+Scott began his 65-year career at NBC as an entry-level page at an affiliate station in Washington, D.C., and rose to become the weather forecaster on the network's flagship morning show for more than three decades.
+His trademark was giving on-air congratulations to viewers who turned 100 years old.

 Comments / 0